Skip to main content

 Research synthesisModerate evidenceLarge effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: Adults with irritable bowel syndrome (IBS) or functional gas and bloating
+• Studied populations: adults with IBS, adults with diarrhea-predominant IBS, adults with functional gas and bloating

 Doses used in studies